marcossantiago/kubernetes-workshop/04_advanced.md

 ---

-Exit from the ccontainer and exec into the second:
+Exit from the container and exec into the second:

 ```
 #exit